South Notts ICP have shared our blog on the important work that Dieticians are doing to support the ageing population in Nottinghamshire

 “I think it’s really important to help these families and carers with practical advice and some specialist insight so that they can make changes to their diet.
 They can help prevent weight loss, malnutrition and associated health consequences such as a weakened immune system, increased risk of falls and skin breakdown, decreased mobility and low mood.
 The Dementia Café’ session was really well received with attendees reporting that they learnt new information and felt more confident supporting their relative now.”

-Dr Paul Scullard, GP and a Clinical Director for Nottingham West Primary Care Network, said: “I had attended an amazing tutorial Emily did for our care home clinicians, where she explained the effect of poor nutrition in dementia and the elderly, and shared some simple strategies that can be put in place to support them.
+Dr Paul Scullard, GP and a Clinical Director for Nottingham West Primary Care Network, said: “I attended an amazing tutorial Emily did for our care home clinicians, where she explained the effect of poor nutrition in dementia and the elderly, and shared some simple strategies that can be put in place to support them.
 We were all surprised to learn that your taste preferences can change when you have dementia.
-On the back of this we have made new links with local support groups and she is now doing educational sessions for patients and their carers in the community.
+On the back of this we have made new links with local support groups and Emily is now doing educational sessions for patients and their carers in the community.
 This has been a great piece of work and we are looking at rolling out more widely in the future.”